 The Lake Pedder Wilderness Resort surrounding is a picture of tranquility.
 For a city folk like me, the totally serene ambience, broken only by the occasional birds chirping or rustling of leaves by the wind are truly a rare treat.

-Plants in the lake captured in a monochromatic setting.
+Submerged plants in the lake captured in a monochromatic setting.
 Like a painting, naturally.

 The floral and fauna by the lake is something we can’t see in our city tropical climate.
-You felt at ease and at one with nature.

 The Lake Pedder Lakeview room.
 Comfy, clean and basic but best positioned to enjoy the beautiful scenery.
 Just keep your volume down as the walls are not soundproofed.

 A short 11min drive from the Lake Pedder Wilderness Lodge brought us to the spectacular Gordon Dam.
 This dam, also known as the Gordon River Dam, was built in 1974.
 At 198 metres (650 ft) long and 140 metres (460 ft) high, it is the tallest dam in Tasmania and the fifth-tallest in Australia.
 Power from this dam caters up to 13% of Tasmania.
 Approximately 48 arch dams have been built in Australia and only nine have double curvature.
 It may not have the immense scale of the famed Hoover Dam in the USA but this dam is pretty awesome sight and a testimony to Australia engineering prowess.